trinodb/trino-admin/docs/trino-admin-commands.rst

     trino-admin server uninstall [--nodeps]

-This command stops the Presto server if running on the cluster and uninstalls the Presto rpm.
-The uninstall command removes any presto related files deployed during ``server install`` but retains the Presto logs at ``/var/log/presto``.
+This command stops the Trino server if running on the cluster and uninstalls the Trino rpm.
+The uninstall command removes any presto related files deployed during ``server install`` but retains the Trino logs at ``/var/log/trino``.

 This command takes an optional ``--nodeps`` flag which indicates whether the rpm uninstalled should ignore checking any package dependencies.